Health Benefits of Mangos

 The dulcet, juicy insides of the mango pack a nutritional punch.
 Its characteristic orange color is a clue to its storehouse of beta carotene (Vitamin A).
-Ripe mangos hold the highest levels of beta carotene, while green mangos are higher in Vitamin C. These antioxidant carotenoids are known for their protective power against certain cancers.
-Mangos also supply ample potassium, making them ideal for hypertensive patients or anyone looking to replenish energy after physical activity.
+Ripe mangos hold the highest levels of beta carotene, while green mangos are higher in Vitamin C. Known for their protective powers, these antioxidant carotenoids protect against certain cancers.
+They also supply ample potassium, making them ideal for hypertensive patients or anyone looking to replenish energy after physical activity.

-It's no accident that mangos were traditionally used in Indian chutneys served alongside meat dishes.
+In Indian, the mango is traditionally incorporated into chutneys and served alongside meat dishes.
 The fruit contains proteolytic enzymes known to break down proteins, making it an effective meat tenderizer and digestive aid.
-High in soluble fiber — the average mango contains up to 40 percent of the recommended daily fiber intake — mangos help regulate healthy digestion while helping to protect the heart and keep cholesterol low.
+High in soluble fiber, they help regulate healthy digestion, protect the heart, and keep cholesterol low.
+The average mango contains up to 40 percent of the recommended daily fiber intake.

-With its plentiful vitamins and fiber, mangos are attracting new attention as cancer fighters.
+With its plentiful vitamins and fiber, the fruit is attracting new attention as a cancer fighter.
 Scientists at the Industrial Toxicology Research Centre in Lucknow, India, found that mango pulp extract suppressed prostate cancer tumor cells in mice.
 The researchers credited the effects to a compound in mangos called lupeol, which also happens to exhibit anti-inflammatory, anti-arthritic, anti-malarial, and anti-diabetic properties.
-Upon further research, the mighty mango may yet prove to unlock a variety of cures.
+Upon further research, the mighty fruit may yet prove to unlock a variety of cures.

-Given the mango's abundant curative uses, it's hard to believe it's part of the flowering Anacardiaceae family, which includes toxic plants like poison ivy and poison oak.
-Mango skin is considered inedible, and some people may develop dermatitis when coming into contact with the peel or tree sap.
+Given the fruit’s abundant curative uses, it’s hard to believe it’s part of the flowering Anacardiaceae family, which includes toxic plants like poison ivy and poison oak.
+Considered inedible, mango skin can also cause dermatitis in people who come into contact with the peel or tree sap.
 Aside from these cautions, however, the mango is a compact package of paradise.
 It truly lives up to its nickname as the “king” of fruits.